TheCuriousNerd/ffmpeg-scripts/README.md

+# ffmpeg-scripts

-# A collection of ffmpeg-scripts that do a variety of tasks.
+This is a collection of scripts to do a variety of tasks with ffmpeg.

+## Windows
+This is assuming you have added ffmpeg to path.

 ## MacOs
 You may need to run `chmod +x script-name.sh`